 Padova-Asiago Supernova Group

 We aim at monitoring galaxies hosting classical luminous blue variables (LBVs) within a few Mpc.
 We are interested in LBVs showing the most classical type of LBV photometric variability, the S Dor fluctuations.
 Famous examples in our Galaxy are AG Car and HR Car.
-In the nearby Universe, we can also mention: AE And and EF And in M31, Var C and Romano’s Star (GR 290) in M33, along with several well-studied LBVs in NGC 2403.
+In the nearby Universe, we can also mention: AE And and EF And in M31, Var C and Romano’s Star (GR 290) in M33, along with several well-studied LBVs in NGC 2403, LMC and SMC.

 In contrast with LBV giant eruptions, during S Dor-like outbursts, stars experience brightness variability up to a couple of magnitudes, without a significant change in their bolometric luminosity (Humphreys & Davidson, 1994, PASP, 106, 1025; Humphreys et al. 2017, 844, 40).
-In this phase, LBVs moves to the right of the Hertzprung-Russell diagram, becoming redder and cooler, to then come back to the left side in quiescence (Fig. 1)
+In this phase, LBVs moves to the right of the Hertzprung-Russell diagram, becoming redder and cooler, to then come back to the left side in quiescence (Fig. 1).

-Leading researchers: P. Ochner, A. Pastorello, L. Tartaglia
+Leading researchers: A. Reguitti, A. Pastorello, P. Ochner.

-Collaborators: F. Bufano, M. della Valle, A. Bianchini, G. Pignata, L. Tartaglia, N. Elias-Rosa, E. Mason.
+Collaborators: M. della Valle, A. Bianchini, G. Pignata, L. Tartaglia, N. Elias-Rosa, E. Mason.

 Notes: The study of the photometric properties of LBVs in the Local Universe is the subject of the PhD Thesis of A. Reguitti.